-As a result of the sedative medication, it is possible that you will not fully remember the procedure itself.
+As a result of the sedative medication, it is very unlikely that you will remember the procedure itself.
+In fact, the majority of volunteers from a previous trial who provided feedback did not remember the procedure.
 The small volume of saline flushed into the lungs is safe and well tolerated.
-A small amount of bleeding from the lung or airway may occur so your phlegm may be slightly blood stained for a day or two.
+As we are taking a biopsy, a small amount of bleeding from the lung or airway will occur so your phlegm may be slightly blood stained for a day or two.
 During the procedure, there is a risk of damage to the lung or significant bleeding but this is extremely low.
 Spasm of the vocal cords causing cough occurs rarely.
 At the end of the procedure, you will feel sleepy for a short while.
-You may have a slight cough and discomfort in your throat or chest lasting several days.
+You may have a slight cough and discomfort in your throat or chest lasting a day or two.